 Pupillage is not considered a particularly gregarious experience.

-Unlike solicitors' firms, where the trainee class can contain upwards of 30, 50, or at the big ones, 100 people, most sets keep their pupil count below five, with many taking on just one or two a year.
+Unlike solicitors' firms, where the trainee intake can contain upwards of 30, 50, or even 100 people, most sets keep their pupil count below five, with many taking on just one or two a year.
 As such, pupillage is not considered a particularly gregarious experience.
 Still, many pupils become friendly with their peers and/or junior members of chambers, and they're usually included in set-wide social events like Christmas and summer parties.

 Check out our Chambers Reports to find out more about the day-to-day work of a pupil.